survivejs/react-book/manuscript/08_building_kanban.md

 > npm i extract-text-webpack-plugin --save-dev

 to get started.
-Next we need to get rid of our current css related declaration at `common` configuration.
+Next, we need to get rid of our current css related declaration at `common` configuration.
 After that we need to split it up between `build` and `dev` configuration sections as below:

 **webpack.config.js**